bigardone/bigardone.github.com/source/blog/2018-01-06-phoenix-elm-landing-page-pt-3.html.markdown

 };
 ```

-app.ports contains all the ports from the Elm program.
+`app.ports` contains all the ports from the Elm program.
 By subscribing to
 any of them, we are making the passed function to get called anytime
 a port gets triggered by the Elm runtime.
 In our case, it is using
-Google's reCAPTCHA script to render the widget inside the specified id,
+**Google's reCAPTCHA** script to render the widget inside the specified id,
-using the sitekey we created previously from the admin site.
+using the `sitekey` we created previously from the admin site.
 Also, note
 that we are wrapping the render function inside
-window.requestAnimationFrame, forcing the script to initialize the widget
+`window.requestAnimationFrame`, forcing the script to initialize the widget
 immediately after the form renders for the first time.
 Not doing it like
-so may create race conditions between Elm programs and external javascript
+so may create race conditions between Elm programs and external JavaScript
 components, so don't forget using it.
 Let's jump to the browser and see
 the result: